dcppc/2018-july-workshop/docs/agenda.md

 09:00 - Welcome remarks

-09:15 - Lightning talks: The awesome things you _have accomplished in the past_.
+09:15 - Lightning talks: The awesome things you have accomplished in the past.

-- Argon:
-- Calcium:
-- Carbon:
-- Copper:
-- Data Stewards (AGR):
-- Data Stewards (GTEx):
-- Data Stewards (TOPMed):
-- Helium:
-- Hydrogen (NIH):
-- Nitrogen:
-- Oxygen:
-- Phosphorus:
-- Sodium:
-- Xenon:
+_To view the speaker order and to indicate who will represent your team, please visit [this issue](https://github.com/dcppc/2018-july-workshop/issues/).
+Each speaker will have 5 minutes to present and 3 minutes for Q&A._

 10:30 - Coffee break (~20 minutes)